Engee documentation

 delay

-The list of local solvers Engee is limited to the most useful for calculating physical models and is a subset of global solvers.
+The list of local Engee solvers is limited to the most useful ones for calculating physical models and is a subset of global solvers.
 It is useful to smooth the signals entering the physical network using continuous filters or special functions such as hyperbolic tangent to approximate discontinuous functions.

-When you select continuous synchronization, three types of solvers are available: Fixed-step', `Variable-step and Inherit global'.
-The first two are for fixed and variable step, and the third inherits the settings of the global solver.
+When selecting continuous synchronization, three types of solvers are available.: Fixed-step, Variable-step and Inherit global.
+The first two are for fixed and variable steps, and the third inherits the settings of the global solver.
 This does not mean that the model will be solved by a single global solver.
-The local solver will get the same settings as the global one.
-The latter mode is rarely used in practice, so it is recommended to start by default: continuous synchronization, variable-step solver, `Rodas4.
+The local solver will receive the same settings as the global one.
+The latter mode is rarely used in practice, so it is recommended to start with the default settings: continuous synchronization, variable step solver, Rodas4.